1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 By The Kiplinger Washington Editors

-We won’t torment you with all the things going wrong in the world as you sit down to turkey with all the fixings.
+We won’t torment you with all the things going wrong in the world as you sit down to holiday feasts with all the fixings.
 But how about some things that are going right, culled from the pages of The Kiplinger Letter, Kiplinger’s Investing for Income, and Kiplinger’s Personal Finance?
-As you’ll see, there’s plenty to look forward to as we prepare to celebrate the holidays.
-So let’s give blessings as another year ends (2017) and a new year (2018) begins.
+As you’ll see, there’s plenty to look forward to as we usher in the new year.
+So let’s count our blessings as 2017 ends and a new year begins.
 Enjoy—and happy holidays to you and your family!

-The recent uptick in Kiplinger’s GDP growth forecast (2.2% instead of 2.1%) isn’t just a blip.
 2018 is looking like a very solid year—2.6% growth, tied with 2015 for the highest since the Great Recession.
 Reasons for optimism abound.
 Business confidence is soaring on hopes of improving sales and the rollback of regulations by President Trump.
-Companies are spending again on capital investment.
+With visions of big tax cuts from the GOP reform measure, soon to become law, dancing in their heads, companies are spending again on capital investment.
 Consumers feel flush and will keep spending on just about everything.
 The jobless rate will fall further, to 3.9% from 4.2%.
 Pay increases will perk up to 3% next year, from about 2.5% now.
 Finally, inflation will remain under control next year.
 We forecast a 1.7% increase in 2017, and 2% for next year.

 “A decent year” for investors, we predicted at this time last year for 2017.
 Make that an exceptional year.
-The S&P 500 is up 17% year-to-date through mid-November.
-The major indexes all continue to notch record highs, even as the record bull market nears its ninth birthday next March.
-Figure on more gains of about 8%, including dividends, in 2018, putting the S&P benchmark at around 2,730 and the Dow Jones Industrial Average at 24,800 by yearend 2018.
+The S&P 500 is up almost 20% year-to-date through Dec.
+21. The major indexes all continue to notch record highs, even as the record bull market nears its ninth birthday next March.
+Figure on more gains of about 8%, including dividends, in 2018.

 Wouldn’t it be glorious for investors if the next five years were a replay of the past five?
 We’re delighted to assign a high probability to this prospect.
 Black swans may fly, and there will be inevitable one- and two-day shocks.
 But absent the unthinkable, we expect low-stress monetary conditions and fair economic growth into the 2020s.
 A well-selected income-oriented portfolio should clock annualized returns of 7% to 10% safely and consistently.
 Honestly, who could ask for more?